Sachin-Analyst/Ad-Hoc-Insights-Consumer-Goods-2026/README.md

 - *PPT-Color-Palette* It includes the Colors used in the presentation slides
 - *Raw_Data* - The actual database files that I used to build the project.
 - *Report* - The finished presentation in PDF format, slide-by-slide across all 10 requests
+- *SQL-Challenge_docs* - It includes the 10 requests from the team codebasics to build the project

 ----